Nuriootpa Wine Trail [1 day]

 As you start feeling peckish, there are a few options for lunch at wineries on the trail…

 Not even 100m from Penfolds, the First Drop Wines cellar door is Home of the Brave, a converted 1930s still house with a funky and fun vibe.
 The First Drop crew offers wine flights, allowing you to explore the range, whilst enjoying simple but flavourful tapas.
 Be sure to ask about The Matador and Mother’s Milk.

 Around 500m further is Kaesler Wines.
 Here you can enjoy a guided old vine tasting, enjoying eight premium wines.
 Be sure to ask about The Bogan and The Old Bastard.

 Last, but certainly not least, is a visit to Yelland & Papps (around 900m from Kaesler).
 The cosy cottage with a beautiful lawn is sure to provide a great spot to finish the Nuriootpa Wine Trail.
 You might also be lucky enough to find some home-grown produce, such as walnuts, being sold by the kids.
 Be sure to ask about the Second Take Vermentino and the Divine Grenache.

 End the Nuriootpa Wine Trail back at The Vine Inn for a cleansing ale and casual evening meal in Billy Jack’s Bar & Courtyard or the Vine Garden Bistro, with a menu featuring fresh, local produce.

-If you would like to make your visit to the Barossa more than a day trip, accommodation is available at The Vine Inn, Kaelser Wines, Elderton Lodge or many other great places around the Barossa.
+If you would like to make your visit to the Barossa more than a day trip, accommodation is available at Vine Inn Barossa, Kaesler Wines, Elderton Lodge or many other great places around the Barossa.
 To discover all the accommodation options available in the Barossa click here.